panpf/zoomimage/docs/scale.md

   the default is false
 * `zoomable.mouseWheelScaleCalculator: MouseWheelScaleCalculator`: Mouse wheel zoom calculator, the default is MouseWheelScaleCalculator.Default

-Readable properties:

-* `zoomable.containerSize: IntSize`: The size of the container that holds the content
-* `zoomable.contentSize: IntSize`: The size of the content, usually Painter.intrinsicSize.round()
-* `zoomable.contentOriginSize: IntSize`: The original size of the content
 * `zoomable.transform.scale: ScaleFactor`: Current scaling (baseTransform.scale *
   userTransform.scale)
 * `zoomable.baseTransform.scale: ScaleFactor`: The current underlying scale, affected by the